 Social Finance: a movement based on the belief that financial innovation can be used directly to help society’s neediest people.
 (The Economist, Financial Innovation and the Poor, Sept.
 25, 2009.)

 B Corporation: A term coined by B Lab, “Certified B Corporations are a new type of corporation which uses the power of business to solve social and environmental problems.
 B Corps are unlike traditional businesses because they meet comprehensive and transparent social and environmental performance standards, meet higher legal accountability standard and build business constituency for good business.”
-(B Lab: B Corps.)
+(B Lab: About B Corps.)